 The god of war was most often shown without any identifying features besides the tools of his trade.
 The armor and weapons of a Greek soldier were his most common symbols.

 Even in this, the portrayal of Ares was never fixed.
 Sometimes he carried a spear, while at other times he held a sword.
 He usually had a helmet and sometimes carried a shield, but he could be shown fully armored or completely nude.

 One of the problems this presents for historians is that it is sometimes difficult to identify images of Ares.
 If the figure is shown without the context of a specific event or the other gods, it could be that of a hero or even a common soldier.

 The easiest images of Ares to identify were, paradoxically, those that didn’t feature his usual attributes.
 Images of Ares and Aphrodite together were a popular motif, especially in later time periods and into the Roman era, and the context made his identity apparent even when shown with no weapons whatsoever.

-Occasionally, an animal or other symbol was used in connection to Ares.
+Occasionally, an animal or other imagery was used as a God of War Symbol for Ares.
 These, too, reflected his position as the destructive god of war.

 Vultures, for example, were sometimes seen in images that included Ares.
 The presence of carrion birds was, of course, a common sight in the aftermath of a bloody battle.

 The other birds mentioned in connection to the god were of a more fantastic type.
 The Birds of Ares were vicious creatures with dart-like feathers they could shoot from their tails.
 He gifted the birds to his daughters, the Amazons.

 In Sparta, another animal was symbolic to Ares for a particularly gruesome and heartbreaking reason.